littledeepthink/NER-in-Chinese-Text/README.md

-# NER: Chinese named entity recognition in Keras
+# NER: Chinese Named Entity Recognition in Keras

 Model1：Character_embedding-Based BiLSTM-CRF.
 Model2：On the basis of model1.
 Extract n_gram feature from word embedding as auxiliary feature, using Conv1D.